COVID-19 Vaccination Plan

 The Janssen (Johnson & Johnson) is a 1-dose vaccine.
 A person is considered fully vaccinated two weeks following the Janssen vaccine.
 You can read more about the Emergency Use Authorization for the Janssen vaccine.

-I received first dose in another state/locality.
+I received my first dose in another state/locality.
 Can I get my second dose at the Health Department?

 Is there a charge for the COVID-19 vaccine?

 The Health Department will bill private insurance, Medicare or Medicaid $40 for the standard vaccine administration fee.
 If you do not have insurance, you will still receive the vaccine.

 Should I get vaccinated if I've already had COVID-19?